 The Importance of Communication

 When a real estate agent doesn’t reply to your text messages, phone calls or emails in a prompt manner it can be frustrating.
 As with any relationship, healthy communication is important.
-Don’t be shy about letting the other party know what you expect from them and then if the estate agent (or client) fails to live up to these communicative tasks it’s probably time to start looking for a new professional relationship.
+Don’t be shy about letting the other party know what you expect from them and then if the estate agent fails to live up to these communicative tasks it’s probably time to start looking for a new professional relationship.

-If your agent won’t agree to cancel the listing, the next step is to request a cancellation from the general manager.
-If they won’t agree to cancel either, they should at least be able to assign you a different real estate agent.
-Usually though, these steps aren’t necessary.
-Real estate agents will cancel the listing upon request in most cases, because they want to protect their reputations.
+The first step is to ask your real estate agent whether you can cancel your listing agreement directly.
+If your agent won’t agree to cancel the listing, the next step is to request a cancellation from the Principal agent at the agency you’re working with.
+If they don’t agree to cancel either, they may assign you with a different real estate agent from within the same office.
+In most cases, real estate agents will cancel the listing upon request because they want to protect their reputations.

-Real Estate Agents Cancelling Contracts
+How to Change Real Estate Agents